ssolunna/basic-ruby-projects/README.md

 ### Basic
 - [**Caesar Cipher**](https://www.theodinproject.com/lessons/ruby-caesar-cipher): Takes in a string and the shift factor and then outputs the modified string using the Caesar Cipher technique.
-- [**Sub Strings**](https://www.theodinproject.com/lessons/ruby-sub-strings): Return a hash listing each substring from a dictionary (case insensitive) that was found in the original string and how many times it was found.
+- [**Sub Strings**](https://www.theodinproject.com/lessons/ruby-sub-strings): Returns a hash listing each substring from a dictionary (case insensitive) that was found in the original string and how many times it was found.
 - [**Stock Picker**](https://www.theodinproject.com/lessons/ruby-stock-picker): Takes in an array of stock prices, one for each hypothetical day, and return a pair of days representing the best day to buy and the best day to sell.
 - [**Bubble sort**](https://www.theodinproject.com/lessons/ruby-bubble-sort): Sort a group of numbers in an array using the Bubble Sort method.